AnkiHubSoftware/ankihub_addon/README.md

 They also create a symlink from the add-on directory to the add-on source - this way you can make changes to the add-on code, restart the debug session and Anki will use the updated add-on code.

-- Run Anki with TEMPORARY_ANKI_BASE.

-  This launch configuration sets up a clean Anki base directory in `TEMPORARY_ANKI_BASE` every time it starts.

 - Run Anki with ANKI_BASE.

   This launch configuration sets up an Anki base directory in `ANKI_BASE` if it doesn't exist yet and re-uses it otherwise.